john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 There are alternatives to GitHub; GitLab and BitBucket are both popular.

+<br/><br/>
 # The Local Repository Workflow

 ## The Git Commandline

-Git is easy to use from the [command line](https://en.wikipedia.org/wiki/Command-line_interface) in Windows, Linux, MacOS, and all major operating systems.
+Git is easy to use from the same [command line](https://en.wikipedia.org/wiki/Command-line_interface) in Windows, Linux, MacOS.
 If you don't want to use the command line, don't worry!
-Every major IDE in the world has tools built in (or plugins available) to help you use Git.
+Every major IDE has Git tools built right in.

-But, no matter what interface you use, you will still have to understand the same basic concepts about Git.
+No matter what interface you use, you will still have to understand the same basic concepts about Git.

-For the purposes of this introduction, I will use the command line, as it is a universal inteface that everyone can use the same everywhere.
+For the purposes of this introduction, I will use the command line, as it is a universal inteface; the same everywhere.

 ## Configuring Git

-The first time we use Git on a new computer, we should configure two important things about you:
+The first time you use Git on a computer, you should configure two important things about yourself:

 * your name
 * your email